Hormoconis resinae in Aviation Kerosene

 In aircraft, high levels of bacteria and yeasts tend to indicate that you have picked up poor quality fuel and, as such, are useful indicators.
 However, this does not necessarily mean that they are causing any problem in the tank, and they will probably be significantly reduced at the next drain.
 High levels of H. res., however, indicate that there is, potentially, a serious problem.

-Currently available fuel tests involving total microbial counts simply tell us that there are micro organisms present in the fuel and that they are alive.
-Conidia Bioscience's new Fuelstat® resinae diagnostic test goes beyond this.
+Fuel testing kits currently available which involve total microbial counts simply tell us that there are micro organisms present in the fuel and that they are alive.
+Conidia Bioscience’s new FUELSTAT® resinae diagnostic test goes beyond this.
 Because it detects only active H. res., it tells us not only that the fungus is present and alive but also that it is growing and, therefore, the potential for damage is real.